KishoreVB70/Lottery-Tutorial/README.md

 }
 }
 ```
-- Firstly we import the interface of the witnessRandomness contract
+Firstly we import the interface of the witnessRandomness contract.
-- The functionality is divided into two steps to be secure
+The functionality is divided into two steps to be secure
+    1. request function
-- There is a request function and a fetch function
+    2. fetch function
-- First, we request a random number by paying a small fee
-- it takes in the current block number and begins the process to generate a random number
-- It takes around 5 to 10 minutes to generate the random number
+- First, we request a random number by paying a small fee.
+It takes in the current block number and begins the process to generate a random number.
+It takes around 5 to 10 minutes to generate the random number
-- After 5 - 10 minutes, we can call the fetch function to obtain the random number
-- This number is generated earlier and it is fetched into the contract whenever you call the fetch function
+- After 5 - 10 minutes, we can call the fetch function to obtain the random number.
+This number is generated earlier and it is fetched into the contract whenever you call the fetch function
 ## Setup
-- To make this tutorial as simple as possible, we are going to use only remix to write and test the contract
-- You can also use local development by using your favorite code editor
+To make this tutorial as simple as possible, we are going to use only remix to write and test the contract.
+You can also use local development by using your favorite code editor
-- You can download the package for the interface of the randomness contract through this command:
+You can download the package for the interface of the randomness contract through this command:
-    npm I witnet-solidity-bridge
+    `npm I witnet-solidity-bridge`
 - For the rest of us, we are going to use remix IDE
 - Open up remix IDE and create a new file -> Lottery.sol
 ## Building the contract
 - If you're curious, the entire code for the contract can be viewed by [CLICKING HERE!](https://github.com/KishoreVB70/Lottery-Tutorial/blob/main/Lottery.sol)
-- Before starting to code a project, we must have an outline of all the functionality that will be in the contract
+Before starting to code a project, we must have an outline of all the functionality that will be in the contract
 - This contract will behave like a traditional lottery where there is an owner who will start and end the lottery
 - There will be people who will join the lottery by paying the lottery amount
 So the major functionality would be